edcompton/WDI_PROJECT_4_API/jack_matthews/jacks_dev_diary.md

 until 14:15 - worked on making parent and child classes for parsers and scrapers.  refactors my code into a class with modular functions all triggered by an initialize. takes a file path spits out hash.

 17:00 - angualr authetication

+##Sunday 19 February

+10:45 - back to scraping